ansible/ansible-builder/docs/usage.rst

 The ``build`` command
 ---------------------

 The ``ansible-builder build`` command takes an execution environment definition file as an input.
-It outputs a Containerfile or Dockerfile, creates the build context necessary for building an execution environment image, and builds that image.
+It outputs a containerfile (Containerfile for Podman, Dockerfile for Docker), creates the build context necessary for building an execution environment image, and builds that image.
 The image can be re-built with the build context elsewhere, and give the same result.
 By default, it looks for a file named ``execution-environment.yml`` in the current directory.

 This example uses the following ``execution-environment.yml`` file as a starting point: